 Docker Fundamentals: From Images to Production Containers

-Docker has changed how we build, ship, and run applications.
-If you are still manually installing dependencies and wrestling with “works on my machine” problems, you are missing out.
-Containerization is not just a trend - it has become the standard deployment model for modern software.
+Docker has reshaped how we build, ship, and run applications.
+If you are still manually installing dependencies and fighting “works on my machine” problems, you are leaving performance on the table.
+Containerization is not a passing trend — it is the standard deployment model for modern software.

 Docker uses client-server architecture.
 The Docker client talks to the Docker daemon, which handles building, running, and distributing containers.
-You interact primarily with the CLI, but under the hood there is a restful API doing the work.
+You interact primarily with the CLI, but a RESTful API does the actual work.

 An image is a read-only template with instructions for creating a container.
-Think of it like a snapshot of a filesystem with some metadata about how to run the process.
+Think of it as a snapshot of a filesystem with some metadata about how to run the process.

 Here is a simple Dockerfile for a Node.js application: